Home About George Tours Speaking Media Book Now

 Why George Shinhoster?

 George doesn't just teach history; he lived it.
-As one of the first Black students to integrate Savannah's schools and a marcher alongside Dr. King, his stories carry the weight of personal experience.
+As one of the first Black students to integrate Savannah's schools and a field organizer for Dr. King, his stories carry the weight of personal experience.

 Speaking Topics